swyxio/swyxdotio/content/writing/nontechnical/js-tooling.md

 A lot of prominent developers like to say that you should treat `node_modules` like your own code, but that just doesn't ring true, and makes it sound like it's your fault.
 It's near impossible ([Brian from Begin](https://twitter.com/brianleroux) comes to mind as an exception) to own your entire dependency chain all the way down.
 [Thomas Young was the Last Man Who Knew Everything](https://en.wikipedia.org/wiki/The_Last_Man_Who_Knew_Everything) and he died in 1829.

+Rich Harris, He who Kicks Hornet Nests for Fun, also pointed out [the flaws of the small modules approach](https://medium.com/@Rich_Harris/small-modules-it-s-not-quite-that-simple-3ca532d65de4).
+In particular, he picks on discoverability and software integrity: "**Everyone has an idea about how to make it easier to find needles in the haystack, but no-one bothers to ask what all this hay is doing here in the first place.**" He was largely ignored - how do you stop an absolutely massive community in its tracks?

 Even if you're the model developer, you are not an island.
 You will work with people who are not model developers, and who don't own their tools.
 Therefore, it is a statistical eventuality that you will start using tools you don't know you use.
 I call this the Hashimoto lemma, after one of [Mitchell Hashimoto's reponses on Why Multicloud](https://www.reddit.com/r/devops/comments/91afzz/why_multicloud/?utm_source=share&utm_medium=ios_app).

 Basically, if our entire toolchain/productivity strategy relies on owning every dependency just to be reliable, we should probably explore other ideas.
 (To be clear: I don't have one.
 Just thinking out loud.)